WWII & Vietnam

 Click on the book titles on the right, or go to the top of this page and click on MY WORKS to read excerpts from all of Judith's books and anthologies.

 Note on Copyrights: All my images and text on this website are copyrighted.
 To use these images or text for any purpose requires written permission from me.
 Please take a minute to email me for permission to use.
 You must type copyright in subject line.
-No attachments. click on the "EMAIL ME" link.--J.C.
+No attachments. click on the "CONTACT" link at the top of the page.--J.C.

 Wanting to combine my love of both writing and music made me inclined to write the first complete reference book and biography of Vivian Fine, the 20th century's most fascinating contemporary woman composer.
 My work and research for the book, Vivian Fine: A Bio-Bibliography, was destined to occupy close to ten years of my life.
 I wanted this composer’s biography and reference book to be a complete guide and introduction to the modern music of Vivian Fine, and to her astonishing life.
 When I finally finished writing the Vivian Fine biography, I knew that now it was time for me to return to writing all the poetry that I had put aside during my decade working on this composer’s life and music.
 Eight Frames Eight, a collection of my poems, came out the following year, 2002.